 Some people have already expressed outrage over this bill, but Mr. Baker stubbornly argues,

 “If the adult wanted to, and said I’m okay with my child reading this or looking at this, then they could check that out, and have that available for their child,” Baker argued.
 “I just think that we need to be careful about funding something with our taxpayer dollars without parental consent.”

-So it should be up to your Republican buddies to make those decisions for everyone and they alone should determine what should be in the children’s section?
-The ones who think gays and lesbians and transgendered people are mentally ill and going to Hell?
+So it should be up to you, and your Republican buddies, to make those decisions for everyone, and they alone should determine what books should be in the children’s section?
+The ones who think gays and lesbians and transgender people are mentally ill and going to Hell?
 The ones who promote abstinence education, even though it doesn’t work (just check the teen pregnancy and STI statistics in Republican states where sex education consists solely of abstinence education)?
 The ones who want to push a Christian agenda in public schools by forcing everyone to pray, and eliminating any discussion of evolution over creationism?
 And what if some of those “elected officials” turn out to be more liberal than the others and “objectionable material” (by your standards) still slips into the children’s section?
 Yeah… that sounds like a fine plan for the 21st century.
 NOT.

 I can’t wrap my head around this.
 We have so many other issues that are far more pressing than book banning in a country that is supposed to be all about freedom of expression.
 Hell… today’s American school children have to worry about whether or not they’ll survive the school day.
 Reading a book that might be slightly out of their age range or understanding isn’t the end of the world.